 With so much competition, glass companies distinguished themselves by developing their own unique carnival treatments.
 In most pieces of carnival glass, the main color of the piece was usually named for the base color before the glass was treated.
 Northwood’s marigold, which featured an orangish treatment on a clear base, was an exception to this rule.
 Northwood also developed distinctive carnival colors in amethyst, cobalt blue, and green, as well as in pastels, ice blue and ice green, and white.

 Dugan, meanwhile, figured out how to create yet another brand of orange.
 The company began with a basic marigold spray, but it applied the color to glass made with bone ash, creating a peach opalescent color.
 Millersberg excelled in a particularly bright and shiny form of iridescent glass it called radium.
 Imperial made its mark with its purple and helios colors—the latter being a silvery treatment on greenish glass—as well as smoke, which was a gray treatment applied to clear glass.
 And Fenton was known for its vivid red, especially in the early '20s.

 One early version of carnival glass known as Vaseline or uranium glass was produced by spraying uranium salts on a piece.
-This was obviously well before manufacturers, let alone consumers, knew about the dangers of radioactivity.
 These pieces can be identified today by their green luminescence in UV light.